rgwood/Project-Santa-Cruz-Private-Preview/user-guides/prototyping/how-tos/speech/voice-assistant-config.md

 Use Speech Studio to create custom commands. <br>
 Follow these [instructions](https://docs.microsoft.com/en-us/azure/cognitive-services/speech-service/quickstart-custom-commands-application).<br>
-Once configured, the custom commands will be available for conifuration in the portal.
+Once configured, the custom commands will be available for configuration in the portal.